polimediaupv/paella-user-tracking/README.md

     "1": "${videoId}"
 }
 ```

+The `disableAlwaysUseSendBeacon` property allows to disable the use of beacons.
+With the default setting, Matomo uses the `navigator.sendBeacon()` method to send analytics data asynchronously via an HTTP POST request.
+Unfortunately, ad blockers use these beacons to identify and block such requests.
+Setting `disableAlwaysUseSendBeacon` to true will prevent Matomo from using such beacons.
+For more information have a look at https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon

 The `mediaAnalyticsTitle` property defines the template variable that will be used as title information in the Matomo Media Analytics plugin.
 If not set, `document.title` will be used.